MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi.md

 The Dimensions functionality plays an important role in business intelligence.
 A dimension is data that you can add to an entry as a kind of marker.
 This data is used to group entries with similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
 Among other uses, you use dimensions  when defining analysis views and when creating account schedules for reporting.
 For more information, see [Working with Dimensions](finance-dimensions.md).

 > [!TIP]
-> As a quick way to analyse transactional data by dimensions, you can filter totals in the chart of accounts and entries in all **Entries** windows by dimensions.
+> As a quick way to analyse transactional data by dimensions, you can filter totals in the chart of accounts and entries in all **Entries** pages by dimensions.
 Look for the **Set Dimension Filter** action.

 The following table describes a sequence of tasks, with links to the topics that describe them.